rianayar/Budgeting/README.md

-# BlueprintProject
+# HackGT9
-Introducing FootprintX, an app to be used to track your carbon footprint over time.
+Introducing SpendX, an app to be used to track your spending over time to help you learn how to budget.